 There is no set timeframe for how long an appeal can take, but experience shows it takes at least a year if not more, more likely closer to two years, to resolve most appellate issues in the State of New Jersey.

-Pros and Cons to Appealing a Case
+Pros and Cons of Appealing a Case

 If somebody feels that a decision was made erroneously or they have been harmed by a wrong decision at the trial court level, they have a right to appeal.
 If they got a bad decision, the benefit is having an opportunity for another judge or a panel of judges to review the prior decisions made.
 During this process, someone may arrive at a different conclusion that could benefit the injured party.